TheImagingSource/tiscamera/libs/tcam-property/README.md

-# tcamprop
+# tcam-property

 Linux gobject introspection interface.

-This is identical to the tcamprop API in tiscamera.
+This is the standalone version of the tcam-property API in tiscamera.

 Use this for your own libraries or for TIS closed source tools.